 Its chemical name is (5Z,11α,13E,15S)-11,15-Dihydroxy-9-oxo-prosta-5,13-dien-1-oic acid and the structural formula is represented below:

+The molecular formula is C20H32O5.
+The molecular weight of dinoprostone is 352.5.
 Dinoprostone occurs as a white crystalline powder.
 It has a melting point within the range of 64° to 71°C. Dinoprostone is soluble in ethanol and in 25% ethanol in water.
 It is soluble in water to the extent of 130 mg/100 mL.

 Each suppository contains 20 mg of dinoprostone in a mixture of glycerides of fatty acids.